 In fairness, I don’t know if I’d call it a quality issue; I’d say it’s more of an inconsistency issue with how one trust system might label and send across a transaction versus another.
 Despite efforts on all parts to normalize data, we still have to monitor and manage for variations between how one custodian and another sends across data for the same type of transaction.

 Corporate actions are another area that comes to mind.
 Sometimes data is incomplete, changes or comes along over an extended period of time.
-Comparing and managing how and when a corporate action was booked at a custodian versus the data we receive via Advent Corporate Actions is common challenge to work through.
+Comparing and managing how and when a corporate action was booked at a custodian versus the data we receive via Advent Corporate Actions is a common challenge to work through.

 Q: How does cloud computing help improve data quality?